Sigma SD10: Shooting modes

 The camera supports single-shot, continuous, 2 or 10 second self-timer, mirror lock-up, and auto exposure bracketing.

 Exposure modes

 Four different exposure modes are supported: aperture priority (A), shutter speed priority (S), manual (M) and program automatic (P).

 Lens availability

 The SD10 supports only Sigma SA mount lenses.
-Only Sigma produces lenses to fit this mount, although their range is fairly broad.
+Only Sigma produces lenses to fit this mount.
 Third-party converters exist for a number of other lens mounts, although no automatic features are supported.
-Many Canon EF mount-based lenses can be converted to Sigma AF mount retaining autofocus and camera controlled aperture setting, however optical stabilisation will not work.
+Many Canon EF mount lenses can be converted to SA mount while retaining autofocus and camera controlled aperture settings, however optical stabilisation will not work.